 The Canon 80D is a digital single-lens reflex (SLR) camera.
 Canon announced it in February 2016.
 It features a 24.2 MP APS-C CMOS sensor with no optical low pass filter.
 And it had Dual Pixel CMOS autofocus (AF) and 7 fps continuous shooting.

 This camera was aimed at enthusiasts and semi-professional photographers who wanted to upgrade from the Canon EOS 70D.
 Or it was meant for those looking for an entry into the world of DSLRs.

-It nears Sony‘s comparable sensors, although it’s still not quite there.
-In turn, Canon’s processing of skin tones is class-leading.
-Sony only caught up with that in their most recent cameras.
+It’s about half the Sony a7R III‘s sensor.
+But Canon’s processing of skin tones is class-leading.
+Sony only caught up with that in their cameras after Canon.

 The Canon 80D is a medium-sized camera compared to other DSLRs.
 It has a large grip that’s very ergonomic.

 You can adjust your settings with two control dials.
 As in most Canon DSLRs, you can control ISO with a button and the upper dial.
 It has no joystick.
 But you can move AF points with the arrows.